buchi with beans, amber menu

 Crispy and Chewy Buchi Recipe: Easy Homemade Sesame Balls with Beans!

-This Buchi recipe offers a delightful combination of textures, featuring a crunchy exterior and a chewy, sweet interior.
+This homemade Buchi recipe offers a delightful combination of textures, featuring a crunchy exterior and a chewy, sweet interior.
 The process fills your kitchen with the inviting aroma of sesame seeds, making it a perfect treat to share with family and friends.
 Notably, this recipe includes an additional ingredient that enhances the crispiness of the Buchi, ensuring an even more enjoyable experience when served fresh.

 • Others have even ventured to more unconventional but fun options like chocolate, custard, banana with cinnamon, and mozzarella cheese.